Skip to content

 Building Workflows

-HiveMind OS offers two ways to author workflows:
+HiveMind OS offers three ways to author workflows:

 1. Visual Designer — drag-and-drop canvas for wiring up triggers, steps, and branches.

-You can also generate workflows from natural language — describe what you want and let the AI scaffold the YAML for you.
+3. AI Assist — describe what you want in natural language and let HiveMind OS generate or modify the YAML for you.

 Example: Email Auto-Reply with Product Knowledge